 About the Addiction Mission Priority Setting Partnership

 The Addiction Mission, led by the Office for Life Sciences, and key stakeholders are working together to gain a better understanding of the health and social needs of all people with addictions.
-The Addiction Mission Priority Setting Partnership (PSP) aims to identify important questions for future research regarding harm reduction, treatment of, and recovery from addictions from the perspective of those who are expert by experience, and professionals.
+The Addiction Mission Priority Setting Partnership (PSP) aims to identify key uncertainties regarding harm reduction, treatment and recovery of addictions from the perspective of those who are expert by experience, and professionals.

 (We are aware of the numerous terms used for those people experiencing addictions.
-For the purpose of this PSP we will use the term people with experience of/or experiencing addiction or people with experience of drug and alcohol problems.)
+For the purpose of this project we will use the term people with experience of/or experiencing addiction or people with experience of drug and alcohol problems)

 The Steering Group